W.H. Adviser Peter Navarro Says There’s ‘A Special Place in Hell’ For Justin Trudeau For Angering Trump

 — Donald J. Trump (@realDonaldTrump) June 9, 2018

-Politico reports that Peter Navarro also made this statements after the summit,
+Politico reports that Peter Navarro also made a statements after the summit.

 “To my friends in Canada, that was one of the worst political miscalculations of the Canadian leader in modern Canadian history.
 All Justin Trudeau had to do was take the win.”